reidy-p/strava-stats/README.md

 TODO
 ---
-* Top 10 activities with the biggest discrepancies between actual speed and adjusted speed
 * Improved location data using latitude and longitude and Google maps API
 * Try to predict fitness at certain points of time
 * Command line arguments